aesteve-rh/git-prune-merged/README.md

 - Dry-run option to safely pre-verify what would be removed.
 - Using SHAs to ensure that the branches that will be pruned are the ones that were integrated.
+- Allow to prune only older branches to month granularity.

 ## Support